Alex Descas

-Alex Descas (1 january 1958) is a French actor known for his roles in films by Claire Denis and Jim Jarmusch.
+Alex Descas (born January 1, 1958) is a French actor known for his roles in films by Claire Denis and Jim Jarmusch.
 In France he is also known for his role as Schneider in the French TV series Un Flic.

 He is a frequent collaborator of Claire Denis, appearing in more than half of her theatrical feature-length films, including No Fear, No Die, Nénette et Boni, I Can't Sleep, Trouble Every Day, The Intruder, 35 Shots of Rum and Bastards, as well as Ten Minutes Older: The Cello.
 He is of Antillean (Guadeloupean) descent.